knowuh/2016-SWC/01/index.md

 * Handout: [Problem set 1](./ps01.html)

 ## Intro:
-We are here to get to know each other, review the syllabus, talk about our goals for this class, build a good culture, and get setup with the tools we need to participate in this class.
+We are here to get to know each other, review the syllabus, talk about our goals, build a good culture, and get setup with the tools we need to participate in this class.
 I hope to learn your names.

 ## Social guidelines
 * Fear & impostor syndrome.
-* Grow your peers.
 * Tone matters.
 * Be empathetic.
 * Assume good intentions.
 * Honor questions.
 * We won't know all the answers.
+* Elevate your peers.

 ## Question time:
 * Backgrounds; who is from fine art, design, computation, or other?